The delightful thatched house on the corner of Church Street and Chequers Lane. Postcard possibly dates from the early 1900s. Courtesy of Carol Ewin

 However, this legacy was on condition that William Rose paid half of the value of the premises to his co-executor, James Barnard.
 The half value of the property to be held on trust by James Barnard.

-The beneficiaries of the trust was Mary’s daughter, Martha Chaplin (the wife of John Chaplin) and her children.
+The beneficiaries of the trust were Mary’s daughter, Martha Chaplin (the wife of John Chaplin) and her children.

 I do not know why Mary Mitchell gave William Rose a half share in her property.
 It may be that Mary borrowed money from her son-in-law.
 He was, after all, a businessman.